 Many sheep ranchers carry out a barbaric procedure—often without anesthetic—called mulesing.
 Using a knife, workers slice off strips of the wrinkly flesh near a lamb’s hindquarters.
 The resultant scarring inhibits hair regrowth and thereby prevents parasitic flies from laying eggs.
 Australian sheep also have their tails cut off, again in order to reduce the prevalence of these parasitic flies.

 Additionally, Australia is the world’s #1 live export country.
 Each year, producers ship upwards of a million sheep to the Middle East for slaughter.
 While live export allows for fresher meat for consumers, the practice inflicts misery onto animals who must live aboard terribly crowded ships for weeks at a time.
 The largest boats carry 85,000 sheep!

 Products that May Contain Wool

-As one of the most common textile fibers used for thousands of years, wool shows up in all sorts of items.
+As a textile fiber in widespread use for thousands of years, wool appears in all sorts of items.